How Sampling Impacts the Robustness of Stochastic Neural Networks: Experimental robustness analysis

-In practice the amount of samples $S^{\mathcal{I}}$ drawn during inference is fixed to an arbitrary number.
-In this section we investigate the impact of varying $S^{\mathcal{I}} \in \{1,5,10,100 \}$ {which are values frequently used in practice}.
-We first observe, that only few samples are necessary to get reliable predictions on clean data for all models as shown by the test accuracies in table~\ref{tab:accuracy_inference_samples}.
-One could suspect that taking fewer samples during inference might be beneficial for an increased accuracy under attack because of the higher stochasticity.
-However, we found no significant difference when inference is conducted with at least 5 inference samples (c.f. appendix \ref{app:comp_inference}, figure~\ref{fig:acc_inference}).
+\paragraph{Robustness in dependence of the amount of samples used during inference} In practice the amount of samples $S^{\mathcal{I}}$ drawn during inference is fixed to an arbitrary number.
+In this section we investigate the impact of varying $S^{\mathcal{I}} \in \{1, 5, 10, 100 \}$ which are values frequently used.
+First, we observed that only few samples are necessary to get reliable predictions on clean data for all models as shown by the test accuracies in table~\ref{tab:accuracy_inference_samples}.
+Second, we found that increasing the amount of samples did not affect the adversarial accuracy.
+This can be explained by the observation that the decrease of $\an$ caused by increasing the sample set is counterbalanced by an simultaneous decrease of the average norm of the gradient estimate, as can be seen by inspecting the results in figure \ref{fig:num_samples_inference}.
+That is, the product $\| \nabla_x \f \|_2 \cdot \cos(\an)$ stays approximately the same regardless of the inference sample size as predicted by our theoretical analysis.
+Interestingly, the effect of increasing the number of samples during inference has almost no effect on the prediction margin (more results are shown in supplement~C.4).